brianswinkels/fhir-cow-ig/input/pagecontent/background.md

 Implementations may choose to address these in different ways.

 ### Brief Survey of Mechanisms for Pushing FHIR Content
-This section is provided for context.
+This section is provided for context and provides a brief overview of mechanisms available to push content from one actor to antoehr via FHIR.

-* POST of a resource (RESTful FHIR Creates or Updates):
+** POST of a resource (RESTful FHIR Creates or Updates): **
-  + This mechanism may be used alongside others.
+* This mechanism may be used alongside others.
 It requires the availability of FHIR servers.
-  + Actors need to pre-coordinate where the FHIR resources of interest (serving as the source-of-truth) will be hosted within the exchange ecosystem, when the resources should be posted, who may update them, and under what circumstances.
+* Actors need to pre-coordinate where the FHIR resources of interest (serving as the source-of-truth) will be hosted within the exchange ecosystem, when the resources should be posted, who may update them, and under what circumstances.
-  + Note that posting of a resource may require more complex supporting transactions.
+* Note that posting of a resource may require more complex supporting transactions.
 For example, to POST a ServiceRequest, a client must first obtain the FHIR ID that will be used for ServiceRequest.subject (such as a Patient's FHIR ID on the target server).

-* Batch or Transaction bundles:
+**Batch or Transaction bundles:**
-  + These may operate similar to the RESTful Create and Update described above, but provide a mechanism for a client to submit several transactions as a set, which can reduce network traffic.
+* These may operate similar to the RESTful Create and Update described above, but provide a mechanism for a client to submit several transactions as a set, which can reduce network traffic.
 This guide does not explore this option in detail.

-* FHIR Messaging:
+**FHIR Messaging:**
-  + A bundle may be sent between actors based on some Event.
+* A bundle may be sent between actors based on some Event.
 That bundle contains a MessageHeader resource and other resources of interest.
-  + There is no requirement with FHIR Messaging that the resources within a Message Bundle have an independent and persistent existence, or that they be surfaceable in response to a FHIR query.
+* There is no requirement with FHIR Messaging that the resources within a Message Bundle have an independent and persistent existence, or that they be surfaceable in response to a FHIR query.
-  + Messaging provides similar functionality to event-driven HL7 v2 exchanges, where the content of the messages to be exchanged are now resources rather than PID segments, ORC segments, etc. This mechanism therefore has similar considerations, like that the sender and receiver must make tight agreements about events of interest, message content, and identifiers.
+* Messaging provides similar functionality to event-driven HL7 v2 exchanges, where the content of the messages to be exchanged are now resources rather than PID segments, ORC segments, etc. This mechanism therefore has similar considerations, like that the sender and receiver must make tight agreements about events of interest, message content, and identifiers.
 Senders should err on the side of sending content at a given event trigger that they expect the recipient *may* want, since there's no guarantee that a recipient can request or query for additional content later.
-* FHIR Subscriptions:
+**FHIR Subscriptions:**
-  + These can also function very similarly to HL7 v2 exchanges (in which trading partners pre-coordinate events of interest, endpoints, and the content of messages).
+* These can also function in a manner similar to HL7 v2 (in which trading partners pre-coordinate events of interest, endpoints, and the content of messages).
 A Subscription may exist indicating that a party would like to receive content from a server when certain events occur.
 Upon these triggers, a subscription-notification bundle may be sent to the party desiring data.
-  + Subscriptions includes two additional features that are potentially relevant for order, referral, and transfer workflows.
+* Subscriptions includes two additional features that are potentially relevant for order, referral, and transfer workflows.
-++ The first is that a data-holder may make a "SubscriptionTopic" available to which authorized data requestors may then subscribe for updates.
+    * The first is that a data-holder may make a "SubscriptionTopic" available to which authorized data requestors may then subscribe for updates.
 This is not required, as record holders may choose instead to create subscriptions administratively and out-of-band, but can be helpful if both actors support it.
 Dynamic subscriptions allow a Data requestor to  specify their own endpoint and select their events of interest and desired data format for messages from a menu of options chosen by the data holder.
-++ The second additional capability is a standard mechanism for a data holder to indicate to a potential recipient how they could query for specific additional information later.
+    * The second additional capability is a standard mechanism for a data holder to indicate to a potential recipient how they could query for specific additional information later.
 For example, if a patient's insurance may change between the time a referral is created and when a service will be performed, subscriptions provide a way for a referrer to inform a fulfiller of how they can obtain the patient's Coverage information later, closer to when it is needed.